sala91/GrandEventCentral/README.md

 # GrandEventCentral
+Project is stuctured so that Server is using ASP.NET to host Client WASM.
+Publishing or running Server should also pull up Client.

+Supportive project like FacebookCore wrap Facebook API requests, there is Steve Anderson started Blazor Components Testing helping project that will be later replaced by bunit.

+There is offline-list-generator.ps1 is atm a baby, therefore needs proper path setting for it to be of some use.

 # Project prerequisites
-VS2019, .NET Core latest package, SQL Server
+VS2019, .NET Core 3.1 or latest package, SQL Server, Azure Storage Emulator

 # Featureset
 * Create Events
     * Get Locations from Facebook API
 * Attend to event on site
 * Post to Facebook about event
-*
+* Using Azure Function to do sth

 # Testing
 Testing is highly experimental here, read more from  https://blog.stevensanderson.com/2019/08/29/blazor-unit-testing-prototype/